MicrosoftDocs/sql-docs/docs/powershell/sql-server-powershell.md

 To ship SQL PowerShell updates, we had to change the identity of the SQL PowerShell module, and the wrapper known as *SQLPS.exe*.
 Because of this change, there are now two SQL PowerShell modules, the **SqlServer** module, and the **SQLPS** module.

-**Update your PowerShell scripts if they import the SQLPS module.**
+**Update your PowerShell scripts if you import the SQLPS module.**

 If you have any PowerShell scripts that run `Import-Module -Name SQLPS`, and you want to take advantage of the new provider functionality and new cmdlets, you must change them to `Import-Module -Name SqlServer`.
 The new module is installed to `%ProgramFiles%\WindowsPowerShell\Modules\SqlServer` folder.
 As such, you don't have to update the $env:PSModulePath variable.
 If you have scripts that use a third-party or community version of a module named **SqlServer**, use the Prefix parameter to avoid name collisions.

+It is recommended to start your script with *Import-Module SQLServer* to avoid side-by-side issues if the SQLPS module is installed on the same machine.

+This section applies to scripts executed from PowerShell and not the SQL Agent.
+The new module can be used with SQL Agent job steps using [#NOSQLPS](#sql-server-agent).

 ## SQL Server PowerShell Components

-The **SqlServer** module loads two Windows PowerShell snap-ins:
+The **SqlServer** module comes with:

-- A SQL Server provider, which enables a simple navigation mechanism similar to file system paths.
+- [Powershell Providers](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_providers), which enables a simple navigation mechanism similar to file system paths.
 You can build paths similar to file system paths, where the drive is associated with a SQL Server management object model, and the nodes are based on the object model classes.
 You can then use familiar commands such as **cd** and **dir** to navigate the paths similar to the way you navigate folders in a command prompt window.
 You can use other commands, such as **ren** or **del**, to perform actions on the nodes in the path.

-- A set of cmdlets that support actions such as running a **sqlcmd** script containing [!INCLUDE[tsql](../includes/tsql-md.md)] or XQuery statements.
+- A set of cmdlets that support actions such as running a **sqlcmd** script containing Transact-SQL or XQuery statements.

+- The AS provider and cmdlets, which before they were installed separately.

 ## SQL Server Versions